theharold9000/Job-Ads---Brisbane/Senior Java Developer.md

 * Knowledge of microservices architecture

 If this sounds like you, hit me up and we can have a chat about the opportunity.
 Not really what you're looking for but you're interested in having a confidential discussion about other potential opportunities?
 Get in touch, your dream job could be waiting on the other side.

+See something dumb or incorrect in one of my ads?
+Let me know!
+Constructive criticism is always appreciated.

 If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or follow me because I want to see it!